 The Easter Bunny is back in town – and he’ll be unleashing a blizzard of marshmallows over southeast Michigan.
-Spring is in full swing, so ring in the season with fluffy white puffs of sugar and fun – as parks in Southfield, Trenton, Wayne, Howell and Westland hold annual marshmallow drop events on April 13 and 14, 2017.
+Spring is in full swing, so ring in the season with fluffy white puffs of sugar and fun – as parks in Trenton, Westland, Wayne and Southfield host Marshmallow Drops to commemorate the big day, which falls on April 1, 2018.

 Wayne County Parks